Izacht13/pyCML/README.md

 ## The Script

 CML, or *Casual Markup Language* is a very simple alternative to static HTML, with planned dynamic features.
-It's bracket-less syntax barrows from the likes of YAML and Python, and it's design is Keskern flavored.
+Its bracket-less syntax barrows from the likes of YAML and Python, and its design is Keskern flavored.

 ## The Parser